The Long Trip

 August 2025: San Juan, Puerto Rico

-With approximately 600,000 Puerto Rican citizens residing in New York City, cultural connections between New York and Puerto Rico are strong.
-Historically, Puerto Ricans and New Yorkers of Puerto Rican descent have established educational and social institutions that have catalyzed key political and social movements.
-During the upcoming Long Trip, we will delve into the complex political dynamics surrounding the island’s designation as a commonwealth.
-We will speak with educators, community rights activists, artists, and business owners while exploring the beautiful city of San Juan.
+With approximately 600,000 Puerto Rican citizens residing in New York City, cultural connections between New York and Puerto Rico remain robust and vibrant.
+During the upcoming Long Trip, we will explore the complex economic, socio-political dynamics surrounding Puerto Rico’s designation as a commonwealth.
+We will engage in conversations with educators, community activists, artists, and business owners as we experience old San Juan and immerse ourselves in the picturesque surroundings of neighboring towns.

 About the Instructor